-Brief note about implementing requirements that enable the Board Members to obtain information and data accurately and in a timely manner.
+Brief note about how to implement the requirements that enable board members to obtain accurate and timely information.

-Kuwait National Cinema Company provides the mechanisms and tools that enable the Board members to obtain the required information and data in a timely manner through the continuous development of the IT environment within the Company, in addition to establishing channels of direct communication between the Board's Secretary and its members by submitting reports and topics of discussion prior to the meetings with sufficient time for discussion and decision-making thereto.
+Kuwait National Cinema Company provides the mechanisms and tools that enable the Board members to obtain the required information and data in a timely manner through the continuous development of the IT environment within the Company, in addition to establishing channels of direct communication between the Board's Secretary and Board Members and providing reports and topics of discussion prior to the meetings with sufficient time for discussion and decision-making thereto.